Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 Immunotherapy: For known environmental allergens, desensitization therapy (immunotherapy) can help reduce the dog's sensitivity to these allergens.

-Grooming: Regular grooming, including bathing with hypoallergenic shampoos and using skin care products, can help soothe the skin and relieve itching.
+Grooming: Regular grooming, including bathing with hypoallergenic shampoos and using skincare products, can help soothe the skin and relieve itching.
 Thorough and regular grooming also prevents allergens from accumulating in the dog's coat.

 Long-term care: